 7/16.
 Pillars of the Earth

 After the sinking of the White Ship, England is left without an heir.
 Thus, the Anarchy began.
 Once King Henry, the 1st, dies, his daughter Maud and his nephew, Stephen of Blois, fight for the throne.
-However, the story focuses on the humble request of the Bishop of Kingsbridge to rebuild a broken cathedral of Knightsbridge.
+However, the story focuses on the humble request of the Bishop of Kingsbridge to rebuild the broken cathedral of Knightsbridge.
 Within 30 years, major political shifts affect the construction of the church.

 Religion plays a prominent role in this mini-series as it does in Valhalla.
 The Norse Mythology is full of Gods, and many Vikings saw the Catholic Church as evil, spreading by forced conversion.
 These were turbulent times, and war based on religion was widespread.
 Ian McShane, Hayley Atwell, and Eddie Redmayne all play incredible roles.